 The design said to be inspired by the poised form of a “strong female figure” — designed to counter the masculine “broad shoulders” of Vancouver House.

-The development includes 152 non-market housing units in the podium, with a total square footage of 126,710 square feet.
-The non-market housing unit mix is 13% studios, 50% one-bedroom, 20% two-bedroom and 16% three-bedroom.
+The non-market housing units will be located in the podium, with a mix of 13% studio, 50% one-bedroom, 20% two-bedroom and 16% three-bedroom units.

 As early as 1990, the site was slated for non-market housing as part of the False Creek North ODP and the development of Yaletown by Concord Pacific.

 In 2016, Pinnacle International acquired the site from the City of Vancouver with a successful bid of $20 million, contingent on the delivery of non-market housing along with any tower proposal.